Sunrise House Treatment Center

 Staying in recovery is hard work, and Sunrise House believes that those who keep with it deserve recognition.
-That’s why Sunrise holds monthly award nights to recognize and celebrate the accomplishments in recovery made by its alumni.
-The ceremony is designed to be inspirational and empowering, as alumni are awarded chips for recovery milestones.
+That’s why Sunrise holds monthly award nights to recognize and celebrate the accomplishments made by its alumni in recovery.
+The ceremony is designed to be inspirational and empowering, and alumni are awarded chips for recovery milestones.
 Those who have been in recovery for 25 years are invited to give speeches.

 The staff at Sunrise House recognize that many with addiction may also struggle with other types of mental health disorders.
-Clinicians at Sunrise House are able to treat patients with co-occurring mental health disorders such as PTSD, OCD, depression, anxiety disorders, and controlled bipolar disorder.
+Clinicians at Sunrise House are able to treat patients with co-occurring mental health disorders such as post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), depression, anxiety disorders, and controlled bipolar disorder.

 Sunrise House is equipped to care for medically-compromised patients, including those with lung conditions (such as COPD), high blood pressure, and diabetes.
 Additionally, Sunrise House is one of the few treatment facilities in the state of New Jersey with the ability to accommodate pregnant women in their residential program.

 Depending on your level of care, you will participate in individual therapy for 50 minutes one to two times a week.
 A variety of different treatment modalities are used, including but not limited to Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), and strengths-based/solution-focused therapy.